ACCESS-NRI/access-hive.org.au/docs/model_evaluation/evaluation_on_gadi/model_live_diagnostics.md

     </a>
 </div> -->

-## Showcase: Monitoring total seawater mass of an ACCESS-CM2 run
+## Example: Monitoring total seawater mass of an ACCESS-CM2 run

-In this showcase, monitoring the progress of an [ACCESS Coupled Model 2 (ACCESS-CM2)](/models/run-a-model/run-access-cm) run will be shown.
+This example provides a brief demonstration of how the Model Live Diagnostics tool can be use to monitor the progress of an [ACCESS Coupled Model 2 (ACCESS-CM2)](/models/run-a-model/run-access-cm) run.

 To start a session that automatically checks for new model output within a given period of 20 minutes: